swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Go back to the pull request.
 At the end of the page, select **Merge pull request**.
 Confirm the merge by selecting **Confirm merge**.

-The associated issue will be automatically closed as well and you can iterate on your model while keeping a trace of the improvements made to it.
+The associated issue will be automatically closed as well.

+Congrats!
+You can now iterate on your model while keeping a trace of the improvements made to it.

 {% callout type="note" %}
 Finished?
 Go to the [Check the results](#check-the-results) section!